Questions / paradoxes and dissolution of the paradoxes.

 - Sir 40,7: When he is saved, he wakes up and wonders of his fear of nothing.

 From the above, we can already see the necessary connection between science and religion.
 However, science must recognize the existence of the metaphysical and incorporate it in its theories.
 With this integration, as we saw in the previous sections, further paradoxes were resolved.
 For example, we could see that the paradox that things are both separate and connected could be resolved.
 Just as from a metaphysical point of view all things are connected to one another, from a purely materialistic point of view, things can appear as if they were separated from one another and would still be managed as if by magic.
 With the integration of the metaphysical, the energy conservation law no longer needs to be violated within the Planck time of 10-43 seconds.
 Likewise, causality can now also apply here, with which we can view the fundamental laws of physics everywhere and at any time as certain.
 The demand for such a violation was only necessary on the assumption that the metaphysical does not exist.
 Or in other words.
 This requirement was perfectly correct on this assumption.
-But since the assumption is wrong, the conclusion is also wrong.
+But since this assumption (there is no metaphysical quantity) is wrong, the conclusion from it is also wrong.